awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 1. In the **Log exports** section, choose the logs you want to start publishing to CloudWatch Logs\.

+   The **Log exports** section is only available for PostgreSQL versions that support publishing to CloudWatch Logs\.

 1. Choose **Continue**, and then choose **Modify DB Instance** on the summary page\.

 ### AWS CLI<a name="USER_LogAccess.PostgreSQL.PublishtoCloudWatchLogs.CLI"></a>